robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

        first round 1     first round 2
        second round 1    second round 2
        third round 1     third round 2

-Using keywords with `default values`_ or accepting `variable number of arguments`_, as well as using `named arguments`_ and `free named arguments`_, work with templates exactly like they work otherwise.
-Using variables_ in arguments is also supported normally.

 Templates with embedded arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~